tabib-e-alahi/SovereignRides-client-side/README.md

 ## Server side link: https://github.com/tabib-e-alahi/SovereignRides-server-side

-- # Theme toggle
+- Theme toggle
-In my website, user can toggle the theme between dark and light depending on their preferences
+On my website, user can toggle the theme between dark and light depending on their preferences

-- # Private and Protected routes:
+- Private and Protected routes:
-In this websites, some pages are private/protected.
-User can not access this pages without logged in.
+On this website, some pages are private/protected.
+Users can not access these pages without logged in.

-- # Has multiple logged in system: has email-password and google login
+- Has multiple authentications: has email-password and Google login

-- # Dynamic pages:
+- Dynamic pages:
 user can visit some pages dynamically

-- # create features:
+- Create features:
-user can add products on their own in this websites
+user can add products on their own on this websites

-- # update features:
+- Update features:
-user can update any product on their own in this websites
+user can update any product on their own on this website

-- # myCart features:
+- my cart features:
-user can add their liked product into my cart page
+user can add their liked product to my cart page

-- # delete features:
+- delete features:
-after adding product to my cart page, they can also delete them
+after adding a product to my cart page, they can also delete them